martijnmeeldijk/TI-oplossingen/Master/machinaal.md

 > What can be an inductive bias to prefer one kernel over the other? (as alternative for doing a grid search)

+### GMM

+> What is a Gaussian distribution?

+> What is a unimodal distribution?

+> What is a multivariate distribution?

+> What is a multimodal distribution?

+> What are the parameters of a Gaussian distribution?
+How do they influence the shape of the distribution?

+> What is a mixture model (not necessarily Gaussian)?

+> What are the parameters of a Gaussian Mixture Model?$

+> What is the likelhood?
+What is negative loglikelihood?

+> How are distribution parameters estimated from data?

+> What are main principles of the EM algorithm?

 ## Vragen uit het boek